ibm-cloud-docs/cloud-object-storage/cli/ibmcli.md

 # Use the IBM Cloud CLI

 The Cloud Object Storage plugin for command-line interface (CLI) provides extra capabilities for working with IBM® Cloud Object Storage.
-You can use the Cloud Object Storage plugin for CLI to manage and maintain buckets and objects withing IBM® Cloud Object Storage.
+You can use the Cloud Object Storage plugin for CLI to manage and maintain buckets and objects within IBM® Cloud Object Storage.

 **Note:** The Cloud Object Storage plugin for command-line interface (CLI) is compatible with Windows, Linux, MacOS V10 and must be a 64-bit machine.